Three Ways to Cope With Uncertainty

 Meaning and purpose are wellsprings of hope.
 When the world feels scary or uncertain, knowing what meaning we have for others and feeling a sense of purpose can ground us better than anything else.

-So, don’t just wait for this ordeal to be over.
+Don’t just wait for this ordeal to be over.
 Don’t be resigned to your misery while we wait for a vaccine.
 What have you always wanted to do?
 What outcome are you hoping for?
-How can you make a real life in this?
+How can you make a life in this?
 Live that life.